normalnormie/ccthink/README.md

 git branch: conversation_def456
 ```

-### Compressing with Sonnet
+### Phrase Compression

-Transforms verbose thinking into concise, scannable phrases using Claude's Sonnet model.
+Transforms verbose thinking into concise, scannable phrases using Claude models (Sonnet or Haiku).

 **What it does:**